640-KB/GLaBIOS/README.md

 - Hampa Hug for the excellent PCE software (http://www.hampa.ch/pce/pce-ibmpc.html) that helped make development and debugging much easier.
 - @Raffzahn, Contributor, Advisor and Meckerhut.
 - Dave Nault, my partner in crime for 2 semesters of college assembly language programming classes back in the day.
 Wherever you are buddy, hope you're doing well!

+### Disclaimer

+This project is built upon the collective knowledge of the community by and for the benefit of the community.
+Unless stated otherwise, cited public sources are considered as "public domain" or "fair use" of the copyrighted material as provided for in section 107 of the US Copyright Law.
+If your copyrighted material appears on this web site and you disagree with our assessment that it constitutes "fair use," [contact us](mailto:640kb@glabios.org).